PouceHeure/drawio_sync_img/README.md

 # drawio_sync_img

-goal: Synchronizes the pages of a drawio document.
+Synchronizes the pages of a drawio document.
-The script takes care of saving each page in an image with the same page name.
+The script saves each page in an image with the same page name.

 ## Setup